 There are a few different ways to access salary rates and grade structures at UCSB.
-You can access all rates, one title at a time, by going to the Title Code System (TCS) (system-wide web site).
+You can access all rates, one title at a time, by going to the Job Code Lookup System (formerly TCS) (system-wide web site).
 You can also download a complete Excel file of current UCSB rates.
-And lastly, you can view the salary grade structures for UCSB's professional and support staff (PSS), managers and senior professionals (MSP), Physicians (PH), and Development Officer (DO) positions.
+And lastly, you can view the salary grade structures for UCSB's policy-covered professional and support staff (PSS) and managers and senior professionals (MSP).

-The UC system-wide Title Code System (TCS) can be used to view up-to-date information and rates for all UC title codes, both academic and non-academic, represented and unrepresented.
+The new and improved TCS Inquiry called Job Code Lookup System is LIVE!
+The UC system-wide Job Code lookup System can be used to view information and rates for all University of California job codes, both academic and non-academic.

 Instructions for Use

 - Click on "Non-Academic" Titles

 - Enter in a specific job code or title name and click "Search" at the bottom right of the page

 - On the "Search Results" page, click on the title code that you want to open up and view rates for

 - On the "Title Detail" page you will see General Information and Detailed Information for that title.

 In November of 2012, UCOP implemented Titling Conventions for all title code names in an effort to prepare for the eventual conversion to Oracle PeopleSoft (see UC Path).
 This resulted in many titles being reduced in character size due to abbreviations.
 Here is a list of the words that will always be abbreviated and a full list of all UC abbreviated title names.
 UC Titling Conventions Full List of Titles with Abbreviations